STANDING

 Gold Partner

-Gold Partner recognition on the film website and in press materials
+Gold Partner listing on the film website and press materials

 Engagement & Access

-Access to select behind the scenes photo and video assets for partner use
+Access to select behind-the-scenes photo and video assets

 Brand Integration

-Opportunity for organic product placement where editorially appropriate
+Opportunity for organic product placement where appropriate to the story

 Silver Partner